TL;DR

 “Our program helps students build actionable frameworks in all of the functional areas of business.
 The strategic, analytical, and leadership skills of our MBA students will be crucial in navigating AI-driven transformations and driving business growth.”

-Most MBA graduates go into one of three industries after their degree: consulting, finance, or technology.
-At Wharton, for example, over 86% of the most recent class took up roles in one of these three industries.
+Most MBA graduates go into one of three industries after their degree: consulting, finance, or tech.
+At Wharton, for example, over 86% of the most recent MBA class took up roles in one of these three industries.

-How will each of these industries be impacted by AI?
-Here’s our snapshot.
+So how will each of these industries be impacted by AI?
+Here’s our take.

 AI in consulting

-AI is unlikely to replace human consultants, for many of the same reasons that it will not replace human managers across industries.
+AI is unlikely to replace human consultants for many of the same reasons that it will not replace human managers in other industries.
 Current AI models cannot replace the combination of creativity and strategic thinking offered by human consultants.

-“Many Tuck students enter the consulting field after graduation and we recognized a need for a course specifically about AI’s impact on consulting,” says Joe Hall.
+“Many Tuck students enter the consulting field after graduation and we recognized a need for a course specifically about AI’s impact on consulting,” says Joe from Tuck.

 “So, we introduced AI and Consultative Decision-Making, which serves as a hands-on laboratory to give students experience using generative AI in an advisory and decision-making capacity.”